Everyday Myths About the Homeless – Debunked

 Myth: Homelessness can’t be solved.

-Fact: The Toronto Alliance to End Homelessness have a plan to end chronic homelessness by 2025.
+Fact: The Toronto Alliance to End Homelessness have a plan to end chronic homelessness in Toronto.
 It is a bold goal, but one that we believe can be achieved.
 The plan relies on the coordinated efforts of people and agencies across the city, as well as the creation of deeply affordable housing units – as affordability is the most significant challenge for people who want to move out of the shelter system.
 And while emergency services will always be necessary, ending homelessness will require a breadth of support that includes preventing people from becoming homeless in the first place, and quickly rehousing people who are already homeless.

 The first step in ending homelessness is to understand it.
 Debunking myths about homeless people will help reduce stigma, break stereotypes and increase empathy.